 The practice had a recruitment policy which included a process to be followed when employing new staff.
 This included obtaining proof of their identity, checking their skills and qualifications, registration with relevant professional bodies and taking up references.
 We reviewed the newest members of staff's recruitment file which confirmed the processes had been followed.
-All personal information was stored securely in the office.
+All personal information was stored securely in a central location online.

 We saw all staff had been checked by the Disclosure and Barring Service (DBS).
 The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.
+The organisation was about to review when they needed to renew DBS checks or implement a risk assessment as part of the appraisal system as required.